Start Exploring Keyword Ideas

 Correlation between the number of unique domains and ranking Google [Source]

-To analyze your website's backlink profile you can use Serpstat Backlink Analysis tool:
+To analyze your website's backlink profile and monitor referring domain growth, you can use Serpstat Backlink Analysis tool:

 Serpstat Backlink Analysis tool